Respect: Language

-Respect is a feeling of deep admiration for someone or something elicited by their abilities, qualities and achievements.
+One definition of respect is a feeling of admiration for someone or something elicited by their abilities, qualities, and achievements.

-An honorific is a word or expression (often a pronoun) that shows respect when used in addressing or referring to a person.
+An honorific is a word or expression (such as a title like "Doctor" or a pronoun form) that shows respect when used in addressing or referring to a person.

 Typically honorifics are used for second and third persons; use for first person is less common.
 Some languages have anti-honorific first person forms (like "your most humble servant" or "this unworthy person") whose effect is to enhance the relative honor accorded a second or third person.